Thermodynamic curvature in phase transitions for Hayward AdS black hole: - criticality of Hayward-AdS black hole

 where the coefficients are

 with

 all of which are not zero.
+It is straightforward to show that since $\alpha$ is positive, $a_{11}$ cannot be zero and thus does not affect the critical exponent, which we demonstrate in the following discussions.
 From Eq.(\ref{seriesP}), we derive $d\widetilde{P}=(a_{11}t+3a_{03}\omega^2)d\omega$, with $t$ constant along the isothermal curve.
 Below the critical temperature ($i.e.,$ $T<T_{c}$), the black hole system exhibits two coexisting phases: the small black hole phase and the large black hole phase.
 We thus denote the solutions corresponding to these phases as ($\omega_s$, $\widetilde{V}_s$) (small black hole) and ($\omega_l$, $\widetilde{V}_l$) (large black hole).

-Substituting this into the Maxwell equal-area law \cite{Spallucci:2013osa,Majhi:2016txt,Bhattacharya:2017hfj,Lan:2015bia}-given by ${P}^*\left(\widetilde{V}_s-\widetilde{V}_l\right)=\int^s_l \widetilde{P}d\widetilde{V}$, we further obtain
+Substituting this into the Maxwell equal-area law \cite{Spallucci:2013osa,Majhi:2016txt,Bhattacharya:2017hfj,Lan:2015bia}-given by ${P}^{\ast}\left(\widetilde{V}_s-\widetilde{V}_l\right)=\int^s_l \widetilde{P}d\widetilde{V}$, we further obtain

-where ${P}^*$ denotes the reduced pressure corresponding to the straight line connecting the two coexisting phases.
-Additionally, the endpoints of the small and large black hole phases (analogous to the vapor and liquid phases in classical systems) share the same pressure $i.e.,$ ${P}^*=\widetilde{P}_l=\widetilde{P}_s$ \cite{Spallucci:2013osa,Majhi:2016txt,Bhattacharya:2017hfj,Lan:2015bia}.
+where ${P}^{\ast}$ denotes the reduced pressure corresponding to the straight line connecting the two coexisting phases.
+Additionally, the endpoints of the small and large black hole phases (analogous to the vapor and liquid phases in classical systems) share the same pressure $i.e.,$ ${P}^{\ast}=\widetilde{P}_l=\widetilde{P}_s$ \cite{Spallucci:2013osa,Majhi:2016txt,Bhattacharya:2017hfj,Lan:2015bia}.
 This implies

 Solving Eqs.(\ref{Maxwell E}) and (\ref{PlPs}), yields unique non-trivial solutions (with $\omega_{l}\neq\omega_{s}$) for $t<0$.
 Using $\widetilde{V}_s=1+\omega_s$ and $\widetilde{V}_l=1+\omega_l$, we explicitly derive the analytical expressions for the reduced volumes of the two coexisting phases near the critical point